Jessica Vitak

-Jessica Vitak is an American information scientist who is an associate professor at the University of Maryland.
-She is faculty in the University of Maryland College of Information Studies (iSchool) and Communication Department.
+Jessica Vitak is an American information scientist who is a professor at the University of Maryland.
+She is faculty in the University of Maryland College of Information (iSchool) and Communication Department.
 She serves as Director of the University of Maryland Human–Computer Interaction Lab (HCIL) and an Associate Member of the Social Data Science Center (SoDa).

 Early life and education

 Vitak studied journalism and communication at Elon University.
 After completing undergraduate studies, she moved to Washington, D.C. and worked for PR Newswire.
-She received a master's degree from Georgetown University, where she studied online identity and Facebook relationships with Linda Garcia.
+She earned a master's degree from Georgetown University in Communication, Culture, and Technology, where Dr. Linda Garcia was the advisor for her thesis titled Facebook "Friends": How Online Identities Impact Offline Relationships.

 While at Georgetown, she also worked as a research intern at the Pew Research Center.
 She earned her doctorate from Michigan State University, joining the research team of Nicole Ellison and Cliff Lampe.
 Her doctoral research investigated the relationship between Facebook use and maintenance strategies.